getavalon/core/docs/index.md

 It includes a series of graphical user interfaces to aid the user in conforming to these contracts.
 These interfaces represent **placeholders** for your pipeline to fill in; you are invited to either continue from where they finish, or build your own from scratch.

+**Limitations**

+Each concept in this pipeline are compatible with pipelines of any complexity.
+In the interest of simplicity however, some concepts were excluded.

+- **Maya Only** - The overall pipeline, tools and graphical user interfaces are all platform agnostic, but at this point in time only Maya is provided.
+- **Deformation Pipeline Only** - That means only modeling, rigging and animation is considered.
+Additional pipeline steps are easily added, and are encouraged to by you the user, but are out of scope for the master project and documentation.
+- **No Asset Composition** - Lack of asset composition means no asset can contain another asset, and that includes shots.
+A shot typically contains one or more assets and depend on the relationship between these assets to be configurable and maintained throughout the lifetime of a project.
+Starter includes the necessary foundation of this relationship, via [`containers`](http://pyblish.com/pyblish-starter/#host-api), but does not implement the necessary tools to manage it.
+- **Static Root Directory** - By default, only Maya is provided support for, and within Maya the root directory in which assets are published (and staged) defaults to the Maya project directory.

 <br>
 <br>